SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Extended_conditional_shape_manipulation_actions.md

 - **Alias**: \<A>, \<B>, \<C>, ...

-- **Target**: The DataMiner object to which the action should be applied.
+- **Target**: The object to which the action should be applied.
 Use the following syntax (optionally using wildcards or placeholders):

   - For an element: *Element:[Element name or ID]*
   - For a service: *Service:[Service name or ID]*